Battle of the Bulge

-The Germans achieved a total surprise attack on the morning of 16 December 1944, due to a combination of Allied overconfidence, preoccupation with Allied offensive plans, and poor aerial reconnaissance due to bad weather.
-American forces bore the brunt of the attack.
-The Germans attacked a weakly defended section of the Allied line, taking advantage of heavily overcast weather conditions that grounded the Allies' superior air forces.
-Fierce American resistance on the northern shoulder of the offensive, around Elsenborn Ridge, and in the south, around Bastogne, blocked German access to key roads to the northwest and west that they counted on for success.
-Columns of armor and infantry that were supposed to advance along parallel routes found themselves on the same roads.
-This congestion, and terrain that favored the defenders, threw the German advance behind schedule and allowed the Allies to reinforce the thinly placed troops.

-The farthest west the offensive reached was the village of Foy-Nôtre-Dame, south east of Dinant, being stopped by the U.S. 2nd Armored Division on 24 December 1944.
-Improved weather conditions from around 24 December permitted air attacks on German forces and supply lines, which sealed the failure of the offensive.
-On 26 December the lead element of Patton's U.S. Third Army reached Bastogne from the south, ending the siege.
+The Germans achieved a total surprise attack on the morning of 16 December 1944, due to a combination of Allied overconfidence based on the favorable defensive terrain and faulty intelligence about Wehrmacht intentions, poor aerial reconnaissance due to bad weather, and a preoccupation with Allied offensive plans elsewhere.
+American forces were using this region primarily as a rest area for the U.S. First Army, and the lines were thinly held by fatigued troops and inexperienced replacement units.
+The Germans also took advantage of heavily overcast weather conditions that grounded the Allies' superior air forces for an extended period.
+American resistance on the northern shoulder of the offensive, around Elsenborn Ridge, and in the south, around Bastogne, blocked German access to key roads to the northwest and west which they had counted on for success.
+This congestion and terrain that favored the defenders threw the German advance behind schedule and allowed the Allies to reinforce the thinly placed troops.
+The farthest west the offensive reached was the village of Foy-Notre-Dame, south east of Dinant, being stopped by the U.S. 2nd Armored Division on 24 December 1944.
+Improved weather conditions from around 24 December permitted air attacks on German forces and supply lines.
+On 26 December the lead element of General George S. Patton's U.S. Third Army reached Bastogne from the south ending the siege.
 Although the offensive was effectively broken by 27 December, when the trapped units of 2nd Panzer Division made two break-out attempts with only partial success, the battle continued for another month before the front line was effectively restored to its position prior to the attack.
-In the wake of the defeat, many experienced German units were out of men and equipment, and the survivors retreated to the Siegfried Line.

-The Germans' initial attack involved around 410,000 men; just over 1,400 tanks, tank destroyers, and assault guns; 2,600 artillery pieces; and over 1,000 combat aircraft, as well as large numbers of other armored fighting vehicles (AFVs).
-These were reinforced a couple of weeks later, bringing the offensive's total strength to around 450,000 troops, and 1,500 tanks and assault guns.
-Between 63,222 and 98,000 of these men were killed, missing, wounded in action, or captured.
+The Germans committed over 410,000 men, just over 1,400 tanks and armored fighting vehicles, 2,600 artillery pieces, and over 1,000 combat aircraft.
+Between 63,000 and 104,000 of these men were killed, missing, wounded in action, or captured.
 The battle severely depleted Germany's armored forces, which remained largely unreplaced throughout the remainder of the war.
 German Luftwaffe personnel, and later also Luftwaffe aircraft (in the concluding stages of the engagement) also sustained heavy losses.
+In the wake of the defeat, many experienced German units were effectively out of men and equipment, and the survivors retreated to the Siegfried Line.

-From among the Americans' peak strength of 610,000 troops, there were 89,000 casualties, including about 19,000 killed.
-The "Bulge" was the largest and bloodiest single battle fought by the United States in World War II and the third-deadliest campaign in American history.
+Allied forces eventually came to more than 700,000 men; from these there were from 77,000 to more than 83,000 casualties, including at least 8,600 killed.
+The "Bulge" was the largest and bloodiest single battle fought by the United States in World War II.
+It was one of the most important battles of the war, as it marked the last major offensive attempted by the Axis powers on the Western front.
+After this defeat, Nazi forces could only retreat for the remainder of the war.